 The Lion Monument of Lucerne

-The commission for the monument went to the Danish sculptor Bertel Thorvaldsen (1770-1844), who was well known at the time.
-The lion was carved directly from the stone wall in the old quarry, which Pfyffer had already leased for this purpose since 1805.
-His idea was that the monument should be a lion in the style of ancient models.
-The carving of the lion itself was not without drama.
-The Solothurn sculptor Urs Pankraz Eggenschwiler (1766-1821) was supposed to carve the lion directly into the wall of the former sandstone quarry on the edge of Lucerne but did not survive it.
+The monument should be a lion in the style of ancient models.
+The carving of the lion was not without drama.
+The Solothurn sculptor Urs Pankraz Eggenschwiler (1766-1821) carved the lion directly into the wall of the former sandstone quarry on the edge of Lucerne but he did not survive the work.

 After his fatal accident on the construction site, Lukas Ahorn (1789-1856) completed the monument.
 The accompanying text of the monument is Helvetiorum Fidei ac Virtuti (on the loyalty and courage of the Swiss).

 The dying lion is pierced with a broken spear.
 His leg rests on a shield with the Fleur-de-Lis of the French royal family.

 Another shield bears the coat of arms of Switzerland.
 The inscription under the lion contains the names of the officers and the number of victims and survivors.